Berea-College-CSC-226/t04-main/Answers/t04_questions_Lucas_ismailovak.md

      questions in the space to the right:

 ```
-    making sure that we put answers in correct files on pycharm
+    Making sure that we put answers in correct files on pycharm
 ```

 ---